 (c) Tumuli in Yehudiyeh area:

 Near Kefar Yehudiyeh (Yehudiye) is a large field with tumuli (small mounds), located north to the road that enters the village.
 These covered dolmens were constructed at the end of the early Bronze period.

 (d) Carved Dolmen:

 A rare Dolmen was found in the Golan, near Kibbutz Shamir.
 The unique feature was the discovery of carvings on its ceiling.
-The Hebrew announcement is shown here (IAA news clip, March 5, 2017):
+The Hebrew announcement was shown in the IAA news clip (March 5, 2017).

 Dolmens are spread out in Europe and Asia.
 We present some photos that were received from India, captured in Jharkhand – a newly formed state of India – by Faiyaz Ahmad who is working on a research project on “Megalithic Civilization of Jharkhand”.

 The following photo shows a 3-tier dolmen.
 This dolmen is situated in Chitarpur village of Ramgarh district (Lat- 23 34′ and Long 85 39′).
 According to Ahmad’s study, this is a single chambered memorial dolmen (Megalithic monument) built by the Asur tribe in 800 BC, which is much “younger” than the Golan dolmens.

 The photos are copyright of Faiyaz Ahmad and displayed with his permission.

 The next photo shows a tumulus – pile of stones covering the dolmen.
 This is located in Honnah village of Ramgarh district ( Lat- 23 32′ and Long- 85 40′).
 After his study of artifacts found in this site, it is clear that this tumulus (also called cairn) was made by the Munda tribe in 600 BC.